 Edging, either with a partner or alone, typically involves:

-1. starting sexual stimulation
+1. Starting sexual stimulation.

-2. changing the intensity or stopping just before orgasm
+2. Changing the intensity or stopping just before orgasm.

-3. starting to increase intensity again after a small delay
+3. Starting to increase intensity again after a small delay.

-4. repeating these steps in cycles
+4. Repeating these steps in cycles.

-If practicing edging with a partner, a person should always discuss it before trying it and ensure that there is enthusiastic consent.
+If practicing edging with a partner, a person should always discuss it before trying it and ensure there is enthusiastic consent.

 Edging in females